redballoonio/video-plugin/readme.txt

 **One of these options must be set:**

+**Output a video from a custom post**

 `id='[video id]' (default: blank)`

-This is the id of the video page in Wordpress that this links to.
-If you set the type to gallery then you can add multiple comma separated ids.
+If the video has been added as a video custom post type, add the post id of the video to add it here.
+The ID can be found in the url of the post in Wordpress.
+If you set the `type` to gallery then you can add multiple comma separated ids.

+**Output a video from youtube**

 `youtube_id="[youtube-video-id]" (default: blank)`

 This is the id of the youtube video you want to link to.
-This is the 11 digit code at the end of a youtube video's url.
+This is the 11 digit code at the end of a youtube video's url. https://www.youtube.com/watch?v= **SW3o7rSn-TY**

+**Output a video from another location**

 `iframe_url="[non-youtube-url]" (default:blank)`